Michigan governor says Trump’s words inspire extremists

-Hours after police foiled an apparent plot to kidnap her, Michigan Gov. Gretchen Whitmer argued in a speech Thursday that President Donald Trump’s words had been a “rallying cry” for extremists.
+Hours after police foiled an alleged plot to kidnap her, Michigan Gov. Gretchen Whitmer argued in a speech Thursday that President Donald Trump’s words had been a “rallying cry” for extremists.

 Whitmer, a Democrat, said the Republican president has spent the last seven months of the coronavirus pandemic “denying science, ignoring his own health experts, stoking distrust, fomenting anger and giving comfort to those who spread fear and hatred and division.”

-She singled out Trump’s debate comments, when he didn’t condemn white supremacist groups and told one far-right extremist group to “stand up and stand by.”
+She singled out Trump’s debate comments, when he didn’t condemn white supremacist groups and told one far-right extremist group to “stand back and stand by.”

 “Hate groups heard the president’s words not as a rebuke, but as a rallying cry,” Whitmer said.
 “When our leaders speak, their words matter.
 They carry weight.
 When our leaders meet, encourage or fraternize with domestic terrorists, they legitimize their actions and they are complicit.
 When they stoke and contribute to hate speech, they are complicit.”

-Note: This story has been corrected to reflect that Trump said “stand back and stand by,” not “stand up and stand by.”